 o Echo Planar Imaging

-After successful participation in this module the student is able to:
+After successful participation in this module the students are able to:

-- to describe the general approach to and interdependency of signal sampling and image reconstruction.
+- describe the general approach to and interdependency of signal sampling and image reconstruction.

 - describe the most relevant rapid imaging techniques.